linode/docs/docs/guides/applications/configuration-management/terraform/how-to-provision-an-unmanaged-kubernetes-cluster-using-terraform/index.md

 aliases: ['/applications/configuration-management/terraform/how-to-provision-an-unmanaged-kubernetes-cluster-using-terraform/']
 ---

 [Terraform](https://www.terraform.io/), the orchestration tool by [HashiCorp](https://www.hashicorp.com/), can be used to deploy a Kubernetes (also referred to as K8s) cluster on Linode.
-[Linode's Terraform K8s module](https://registry.terraform.io/modules/linode/k8s/linode/0.1.2) creates a Kubernetes cluster running on Ubuntu, and simplifies many of the steps involved in manually deploying a Kubernetes cluster with kubeadm.
-After creating master and worker nodes, the module connects over SSH to these instances and installs [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm/), [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), and other Kubernetes binaries to the `/opt/bin` directory.
+[Linode's Terraform K8s module](https://registry.terraform.io/modules/linode/k8s/linode/0.1.2) creates a Kubernetes cluster running on Ubuntu, and simplifies many of the steps involved in manually deploying a Kubernetes cluster with [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm/).
+After creating master and worker nodes, the module connects over SSH to these instances and installs kubeadm, [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), and other Kubernetes binaries to the `/opt/bin` directory.
 It also handles initializing kubeadm, joining the worker nodes to the master, and configuring kubectl to control the cluster.
-Calico is installed for the cluster's container networking interface, and a kubectl admin config file is installed to the local environment (which connects to the cluster's API server).
+Calico is installed for the container networking interface of the cluster, and a kubectl admin config file is installed to the local environment which connects to the API server of the cluster.